 This is a somewhat simplified explanation, but it gives a general idea of the role of odds in sports betting.

 As you can see, the fundamental principle behind odds is really quite straightforward.
-Things are slightly complicated by the fact that there are three different formats of odds as follows:
+There are three different formats for writing odds though.

 Chances are, at some point, you’ll encounter each of these formats.
 For this reason, it pays to be familiar with each one.
 They all work in essentially the same way–basically just different ways of expressing the actual odds for any particular wager.

-Moneyline odds are also known as American odds, and this is the format most commonly used in the United States.
+Moneyline odds are also known as American odds.
+This format is most commonly used in the United States.
 They can be displayed as either a positive or a negative number.
 A positive number expresses how much a correct wager of $100 would win, while a negative number expresses how much you would need to stake in order to win $100.

 If you saw odds of +150, you would know that a $100 bet could return $150 in winnings, plus the initial stake of $100.
 If you saw -150, you would know you need to stake $150 to return $100 in winnings, plus the initial stake of $150.
 An even money wager (where you stand to win an amount equal to your stake) is expressed as +100.